 BuzzPost weaknesses — for fairness

 • Easy multi-platform posting.
 If you need to post simultaneously to Twitter, LinkedIn, Instagram, TikTok — Buffer does that, BuzzPost doesn't.
+Except none of those networks deliver leads for apartments in Israel.

 • Clean, friendly interface.
 Buffer is known for beautiful design.
+With BuzzPost you don't need an interface at all — you send one ad to Telegram and the bot works.

 • Easy to cancel and sign up.
 Buffer is click-and-go.
+BuzzPost also has no long contract, but once you see the leads, nobody rushes to cancel.

 When to choose Buffer?